jaktestowac/vscode-gad-helpers/README.md

 # Description

-This Visual Studio Code extension adds predefined commands for application **🐍 GAD**, allowing you to easily manage, run, and interact with the GAD testing application directly from VS Code.
+This VS Code extension adds predefined commands for application **🐍 GAD**, allowing you to easily manage, run, and interact with the GAD testing application directly from VS Code.

 ## About GAD